NY attorney says feds probing his pardon talks with Cohen

 - Passenger missed boarding doomed Ethiopian Airlines Flight 302 by minutes

-Costello told CNN that he brought up the possibility of Cohen receiving a pardon even though he believed the matter to be premature.
+Lanny Davis, an attorney for Cohen, declined to comment.

-Trump attorney Rudy Giuliani told The Associated Press that he told Costello the president was not considering any pardons at that point.
+Costello’s remarks came a day after Cohen’s lawyers sent a letter to the House Oversight Committee seeking to clarify Cohen’s testimony last month that he never sought a pardon from the president.

-Cohen’s attorney declined to comment.
+Cohen declared under oath Feb.
+27, “I have never asked for, nor would I accept, a pardon from President Trump.”